reach-sh/reach-lang/docs/md/tut.md

 However, now let's add an assertion to the program that will ensure that every version of the program that allows Bob to know Alice's hand before he chooses his own will be rejected.

 We'll go back to the version of [tut-4/index.rsh](${repo}}/examples/tut-4/index.rsh) from the last section, which has an honest version of Bob.
-(Click on the preceeding link if you need to see what it contained.)
+(Click on the preceding link if you need to see what it contained.)

 We'll add a single line to the program after Alice publishes, but before Bob takes a local step: